Allu Arjun

-Early life
+Early life and family

 Allu Arjun was born on 8 April 1982 (Note: While some reliable sources identify his birthyear as 1983, Arjun in an interview with Bollywood Life stated that he was born in 1982.) in a Telugu family to film producer Allu Aravind and Nirmala in Madras (present-day Chennai).
 His paternal grandfather was the noted film comedian Allu Ramalingaiah, who had appeared in over 1000 films.
 Their native place is Palakollu of the West Godavari district, Andhra Pradesh.

 Allu is the second of three children.
 His elder brother, Venkatesh, is a businessman, while his younger brother, Sirish, is also an actor.
 His paternal aunt is Surekha Konidela, the wife of actor Chiranjeevi.
 He is the first cousin of actor Ram Charan.

 Allu grew up in Chennai, Tamil Nadu, before their family moved to Hyderabad in the 1990s.
 He was educated at St. Patrick's School in Chennai.
 He then obtained a degree in Bachelor of Business Administration at MSR College, Hyderabad.